rajeshrinet/pystokes/docs/paper/paper.md

 # Summary

 The PyStokes library allows to study active particles in a Stokesian fluid [@kim2005].
 Active particles are distinguished by their ability to produce flow, and thus motion, in the absence of external forces or torques on them.
-Examples of active particles include auto-phoretic synthetic particles [@ebbens2010pursuit], and microorganisms [@brennen1977].
-An auto-phoretic particle self-propels due to non-equilibrium processes, such as chemical reactions on its surface [@anderson1989colloid].
+Examples of active particles include auto-phoretic synthetic particles [@ebbens2010pursuit] and microorganisms [@brennen1977].
+An auto-phoretic particle self-propels due to non-equilibrium processes, such as chemical reactions, on its surface [@anderson1989colloid].
 Examples of phoresis (phoretic field) are electrophoresis (electric field), diffusiophoresis (concentration of chemical field), thermophoresis (temperature field) etc [@anderson1989colloid].
-A particle is "active" if it creates the phoretic field itself (for example, by a built-in chemical asymmetry on its surface), and the phenomena is called self-phoresis [@ebbens2010pursuit; @zhang2017active].
+A particle is "active" if it creates the phoretic field itself (for example, by a built-in chemical asymmetry on its surface), and the resulting phenomena is called self-phoresis [@ebbens2010pursuit; @zhang2017active].

 Hydrodynamic and phoretic interactions between active particles in a viscous fluid are central to the understanding of their collective dynamics.
 Under experimentally relevant conditions, the motion of the fluid is governed by the Stokes equation and that of the phoretic field, if one is present, by the Laplace equation.